 G20 finance ministers will meet in the Republic of Korea on June 4-5 to lay the groundwork for the Toronto Summit on June 26-27.
 The G20 is expected to follow up on a commitment made in 2009 to share their projections for their own economies, submit to a mutual assessment, and consider what changes might be needed to ensure balanced global growth in the future.
 The finance ministers will also meet in Washington on the eve of the annual spring meetings of the IMF and the World Bank on April 24-25.
-The G7 finance ministers also plan to gather separately in Washington.
-(February 24, 2010, Reuters News)
+The G7 finance ministers also plan to gather separately in Washington.167 (February 24, 2010, Reuters News)

 Vice finance ministers and vice central bank governors from the G20, as well as representatives from seven global organizations including the IMF and the World Bank gathered in Songdo, Republic of Korea, at the end of February to discuss how to step up global cooperation in their economic and financial policies.
 The main agenda items included "how to cooperate in pushing for exit strategies, establishing a cooperative framework for sustainable balanced growth and improving financial regulations, governance and quota structures of international organizations," the Korean ministry said.
-The talks helped set the agenda for upcoming meetings among finance ministers and central bank governors.
-137 (February 24, 2010, Yonhap English News)
+The talks helped set the agenda for upcoming meetings among finance ministers and central bank governors.168 (February 24, 2010, Yonhap English News)

 EU finance ministers planned to meet in Brussels on February 16, 2010, for an ECOFIN Council meeting that focused on the budget situations of several member states.
 Upon the request of Dutch finance minister Wouter Bos, they will discuss measures to tackle the ethics of propping up banks that are too big to fail and Barack Obama's recent proposals to slim down the size of the banks, banning retail banks from indulging in casino banking and speculating in hedge funds.
-The ministers hoped to reach common agreement on the EU's line before the June G20 summit.138 (February 13, 2010, Agence France Presse)
+The ministers hoped to reach common agreement on the EU's line before the June G20 summit.169 (February 13, 2010, Agence France Presse)

-Korean and German leaders held talks in Korea to discuss ways to boost cooperation at the G20 summit and facilitate the implementation of the free trade agreement between Seoul and the European Union.
-(February 8, 2010, Yonhap English News)
+Korean and German leaders held talks in Korea to discuss ways to boost cooperation at the G20 summit and facilitate the implementation of the free trade agreement between Seoul and the European Union.170 (February 8, 2010, Yonhap English News)

 Germany will host a high-level conference on regulating the financial markets ahead of the next G20 summit, said finance minister Wolfgang Schaeuble.
 "It is important not to weaken our international efforts to secure better regulation."
 The conference is planned for late May in Berlin, with finance ministers and central bank officials from the G20.
+Schaeuble hailed recent moves by U.S. president Barack Obama aimed at reforming markets and banks.
+"Something moving in the United States on this issue is a welcome

-135 Asian News International (March 3, 2010), "Canadian G20 Sherpa to visit India ahead of summit."
+166 Asian News International (March 3, 2010), "Canadian G20 Sherpa to visit India ahead of summit."

-136 Reuters News (February 24, 2010), "G20 finance ministers plan June meetgin in Korea."
+167 Reuters News (February 24, 2010), "G20 finance ministers plan June meetgin in Korea."

-137 Yonhap English News (February 24, 2010), "This year's first G20 meeting to kick off in S. Korea."
-138 Agence France Presse (February 13, 2010), "(EU) EU/ECOFIN COUNCIL: EU finance ministers to look at monitoring of excess deficit infringement proceedures and new ECB vice-president."
+168 Yonhap English News (February 24, 2010), "This year's first G20 meeting to kick off in S. Korea."
+169 Agence France Presse (February 13, 2010), "(EU) EU/ECOFIN COUNCIL: EU finance ministers to look at monitoring of excess deficit infringement proceedures and new ECB vice-president."

-139 Yonhap English News (February 8, 2010), "S. Korea, Germany to discuss G20, trade, reunification."
+170 Yonhap English News (February 8, 2010), "S. Korea, Germany to discuss G20, trade, reunification."